tub-rip/dvs_integrator_conv_skeleton/README.md

 	rosbag play -l -r 0.1 --pause path_to_file/slider_depth.bag

 Press the space bar to  play / pause the reproduction of the bag.
-Event messages are accumulated in the suscriber of dvs_integrator, to avoid losing events for the reconstruction.
+Event messages are accumulated in the subscriber of dvs_integrator, to avoid losing events for the reconstruction.

-In another terminal open the dynamic reconfigure and play around with the parameters in the window named `dvs_displayer_one`
+In another terminal open the dynamic reconfigure and play around with the parameter(s) in the window named `dvs_integrator_one`

 	rosrun rqt_reconfigure rqt_reconfigure